AutomationMK/priorityList/README.md

 playwright install chromium
 deactivate
 ```

 A powershell script is included for both install and run
 and you just need to right click and run the program to install
 The IT departmen might need to give you the ability to
 run the program at first but after you can run as many times as
 you want without permission.

+### Executing The Program

 * Finally run the program by main.py from the main project folder
+* You need to activate the python virtual environment

 Example running on Linux...
 ```bash
 # in the main project folder as the working directory
 source venv/bin/activate